 Fifteen minutes away from Waterloo airport is the finest resort hotel in all of Canada: Langdon Hall Country House Hotel & Spa, a gilded-age jewel nestled in 200 acres of pristine Carolinian forest.
 Originally owned by Eugene Langdon Wilks, a great grandson of John Jacob Astor, it was built in the Federal Revival style and completed in 1902.
 Purchased in 1987 by architect William Bennet and his wife Mary Beaton, it soon underwent an 18-month renovation and expansion, and reopened as a grand hotel in 1989.

-While it can be a vacation in itself to simply idle in the sprawl of gracious rooms or stroll the grounds, there are modern pleasures here that would have undoubtedly made the home’s original inhabitants green with envy.
-A luxury spa offers a variety of pampering treatments.
+While it can be a vacation in itself to simply idle in the sprawl of the gracious rooms or stroll the grounds, there are modern pleasures here that would have undoubtedly made the home’s original inhabitants green with envy; a luxury spa offers a variety of pampering treatments.

 A huge and varied herb garden serves the kitchen of the award-winning, five-diamond-rated dining room, presided over by chef Jonathan Gushue, whose spectacular dishes make Langdon Hall an authentic pilgrimage destination for foodies.
 The sweetbreads with rapini flowers and sea asparagus I had for dinner were the best I’d ever eaten, and the breakfasts here, like the light and fluffy pancakes stuffed with riccota cheese and lemon and covered in maple syrup, draw in fans from miles around.
 Note: the wine list features a huge selection of truly excellent Canadian wines, and if these northerly wines are not on your radar, they most certainly should be, especially the superb vintages coming out of Niagara Peninsula.
 Don’t miss them.